Restoration 1900-23: The Military

 Unfortunately, the debacle in Morocco in 1909 did nothing to lessen the Army’s enthusiasm for continued colonial presence in the protectorate.
 But Morocco contributed not only to the widening tension between the military and the people, but also to internal frustration within the army itself.
 On the mainland, officers were poorly paid, often posted in some isolated provincial garrison, and forced to take a part-time job just to buy the uniform that would mark their social status.
 Many lower officers chafed at the lack of promotional opportunities based strictly on seniority.
 War might mean death but it also offered the possibility of rapid promotion.
 The problem was that those who had not been called up to fight in Morocco and therefore remained on the mainland (they were known as the peninsulares) were denied that possibility and resented the speedy rise and accompanying salary increases of those fighting in Morocco (the africanistas).
 This bubbling squabble might have remained an internal matter but for events outside Spain: the First World War (1914-18).

 What happened was that Spain’s economy initially took off because it was able to provide industrial and agricultural products to both sides in the war.
 But the side effect of this was a shortage of goods within the country, zooming inflation and tumbling living standards.
-Protesting peninsular officers in Barcelona formed a Junta de Defensa (a kind of military union) to demand better pay, and improved opportunities of promotion.
+Protesting peninsular officers in several garrisons formed Juntas de Defensa (a kind of military union) to demand better pay, and improved opportunities of promotion.
 However, their complaints were not presented in such bald terms, but couched in the language of regeneration, anti-corruption and anti-caciquismo**.

 at the local level, could ensure that those in his